Will Ben Sims

 You could take advantage of augmented reality technology and turn a simple audio tour into a mesmerizing and unforgettable expedition.

-An augmented reality app, provided with a smart headset, can perfectly amalgamate the information from all the detector/sensor a phone has.
+An augmented reality app, provided with a smart headset, can perfectly amalgamate the information from all the detector/sensors a phone has.
 Building an AR application for a museum will work wonders in this case.
 With the help of GPS (to track a visitor’s position), Gyroscope (to track the direction a visitor looks at), and Accelerometer (to track the visitor’s movement), it is feasible to generate a 3D audio environment that can actually help the audience grasp the atmosphere of the museum and acknowledge where the sounds are coming from.

 Further, you can give the users a customized experience by increasing and lowering the volume as per the visitor’s movements.